exochron/MountJournalEnhanced/README.md

 - readds Summon Random Mount Button for Cataclysm Classic

 ## ⚙️ Enhanced Interface
-- __new:__ Assign pets to your mounts.
-They will be summoned as well, when you mount up.
+- __new:__ Tinker on your D.R.I.V.E. setup from anywhere in the world
 - [Display] Sync the journal with your current target.
 (Great for mount mania. ;))
 - [Display] Shows direct link to Wowhead
 - [Display] Freely rotate display camera around mount